 Personally, I’ve always enjoyed a baked sweet potato with just a little butter and salt.
 They are so sweet all on their own, they really don’t need much else.
 Others prefer them sprinkled with brown sugar, or, in the Turkey Day favorite, covered with a layer of mini marshmallows.
-What I didn’t realize until recently, is just how easy sweet potatoes are to grow, especially in the hot summers that frequent the South Bay Area.
+What I didn’t realize until recently, is just how easy sweet potatoes are to grow, especially in the hot summers that frequent San Jose, California.

 Sweet potatoes v. yams